 In this UmlMode developers use the UML to help communicate some aspects of a system. [...]
-Sketches are also useful in documents, in communication rather than complete specification.

 Sketches are also useful in documents, in which case the focus is communication ra- ther than completeness. [...]
-The tools used for sketching are lightweight drawing tools and often people aren't too particular about keeping to every strict rule of the UML Most UML diagrams shown in books, such as mine, are sketches.
-Their emphasis is on selective
+The tools used for sketching are lightweight drawing tools and often people aren't too particular about keeping to every strict rule of the UML.
+Most UML diagrams shown in books, such as mine, are sketches.
+Their emphasis is on selective communication rather than complete specification.